 In my work as a psychotherapist, I've found that we tend to be ashamed of our most unique, passionate and iconoclastic parts.
-These aspects of ourselves threaten our safety; but they are the direct path to love and, not incidentally, to personal greatness.
+These aspects of ourselves threaten our safety, but as I explain in my book Deeper Dating, they are the direct path to love and, not incidentally, to personal greatness.
 When we suppress these challenging gifts, we're left with a sense of emptiness and loneliness.

 This shame around our most vulnerable attributes is almost universal.
 And even our best thinking will barely budge it.